Local Memory Attention for Fast Video Semantic Segmentation: Evaluation

 Based on the ablation study, we choose the settings that yield the best mIoU, which is with a search radius $R=21$, and we compare our framework with other video semantic segmentation methods.
 To provide a better comparison and validate our approach on a different backbone, we apply our method to two of the most popular backbones, ERFNet~\cite{Romera2018ERFNetER} and PSPNet~\cite{zhao2017pspnet} and report results in Table~\ref{tab:comp_other_methods}.

 \parsection{ERFNet} While it does not reach the current state-of-the-art semantic segmentation accuracy, ERFNet~\cite{Romera2018ERFNetER} remains a good compromise between frame rate and accuracy compared to heavier and slower methods such as PSPNet~\cite{zhao2017pspnet} and DeepLab~\cite{deeplabv3plus2018}.
 It is therefore important to see whether our approach can help increasing the accuracy of its predictions while keeping a low inference time.
 Table~\ref{tab:comp_other_methods} shows that our approach can improve the baseline mIoU by 1.67\% while increasing the runtime by only 1.5 ms. This gain in accuracy is bigger than any other existing methods and the very good inference time inherent to ERFNet~\cite{Romera2018ERFNetER} is preserved.
 In comparison, EVS~\cite{Paul_2020_WACV} improves its baseline by only 0.3\% with a similar additional inference time.
+Attention based approaches such as TDNet~\cite{hu2020temporally} or FANet~\cite{Hu2021RealTimeSS} bring relatively smaller mean IoU improvements to their backbones, at the price of more complex architectures.
 Other methods starting from baselines below 80\%~\cite{Xu_2018_CVPR, Zhu2017DeepFF} still yield a mIoU vs. inference time ratio that is much worse than our approach.

 Figure~\ref{fig:qualitative} shows the qualitative improvements that our approach can bring through the usage of the Memory with attention mechanisms.
 In some situations, it increases the temporal consistency of the predictions for fixed objects, for instance \textit{barriers} and \textit{traffic lights}.
-It also refines \textit{persons} contours while being reactive to occlusions, moving objects or preserving the segmentation of elements getting out of the field of view of the camera.

 \parsection{PSPNet}The state-of-the-art and publicly available results for PSPNet~\cite{zhao2017pspnet} are achieved by running multiple inferences on image crops of resolution $713\times713$.
 In order to get the final prediction on the $1024\times2048$ resolution, the authors define a grid of 8 overlapping crops and combine the results of independent predictions.
 They also present results in two flavors, a single scale version that simply runs at the original scale and another that combines 6 different scales together.
 We refer in the table to the single-scale and multi-scale versions of the multi-crop inference as \emph{PSP-SS-MC} and \emph{PSP-MS-MC}, respectively.